faizydroid/MONAD_BLOCKS/README.md

     OpenZeppelin (Smart Contract Libraries): The project uses OpenZeppelin’s contracts for the ERC-721 implementation and ownership management, providing a secure and standardized framework for creating NFTs.

     Hardhat (Development Framework): Hardhat is used for deploying the smart contract to the Ethereum network, ensuring an efficient development and testing workflow.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgements

+    OpenZeppelin: For providing the secure and widely-used ERC-721 implementation.
+    Hardhat: For simplifying Ethereum development with easy contract deployment and testing.
+    Pillow: Python Imaging Library used for creating the block-based artwork.